henrycliang/DataDrivenOPF/README.md

 (b) The OPF objective values achieved by the data-driven control.

 # Citation
-If you find our code helpful, please cite our paper!
+If you find our code helpful, please cite our paper.

 ````
 @article{liang2025data,